Jeapie/jeapie-docs/docs/Websdk/Website-SDK-API.md

 #####**isPushManagerSupported**

-Returns true if the current browser viewing the page supports push notifications.
+Returns "true" If the browser of current viewer of the page supports push notifications.

 ```javascript
 Jeapie.isPushManagerSupported();